Nhoya/gOSINT/README.md

 ### Install on a go-dependent way

-You can install `gOSINT` using `go get` with a simple `go get github.com/Nhoya/gOSINT/cmd/gosint`
+You can install `gOSINT` using `go get` with a simple `go get github.com/Nhoya/gOSINT/cmd/gosint` You also need to install `tesseract-ocr` on your system

 ### Install On Windows